A Taxonomy and Review of Algorithms for Modeling and Predicting Human Driver Behavior: Mathematical Formulation

 We begin by presenting a general mathematical framework for describing the microscopic dynamics of traffic---dynamics that arise from the behavior of multiple interacting, decision-making agents operating in a complex, partially observable environment.
 This framework is the discrete-time multi-agent \emph{partially observable stochastic game} (POSG)~\cite{Kuhn1953}.
 The POSG formulation is introduced below and summarized in \cref{fig:posg_graphical_model} and \cref{tab:posg_notation}.

-Consider an arbitrary traffic scene consisting of $\numcars$ agents operating in a static environment.\footnote{Although the framework introduced here is general, and could include any type of traffic participant (e.g., pedestrian, cyclist, animal, etc.), we focus our discussion on vehicular traffic involving human (and potentially robotic) drivers.} Let $\state{i}{\currenttime}$ and $\internalstate{i}{\currenttime}$ represent the \emph{physical state} and the \emph{internal state}, respectively, of agent $i$ at time $t$.
+Consider an arbitrary traffic scene wherein an autonomous ego vehicle operates alongside $\numcars$ surrounding human-driven vehicles in a static environment.
+While both the ego vehicle and the surrounding vehicles can be considered agents participating in our traffic scene, our discussion centers upon the process wherein the ego vehicle models the behavior of the surrounding vehicles.
+Therefore, the term \textit{agents} in our survey refers to the $\numcars$ surrounding vehicles unless specified otherwise.\footnote{Although the framework introduced here is general, and could include any type of traffic participant (e.g., pedestrian, cyclist, animal, etc.), we focus our discussion on vehicular traffic involving human (and potentially robotic) drivers.} Let $\state{i}{\currenttime}$ and $\internalstate{i}{\currenttime}$ represent the \emph{physical state} and the \emph{internal state}, respectively, of agent $i$ at time $t$.
 The physical state describes attributes such as the agent's position, orientation, and velocity, whereas the internal state encompasses attributes such as the agent's navigational goals, behavioral traits, and ``mental model'' of the surrounding environment.

 Let $\obs{i}{t} \sim \obsmodel{i}(\state{1}{t},\ldots,\state{\numcars}{t})$ represent the process by which agent $i$ observes its surroundings (including the physical states of other agents and, implicitly, the static environment) at time $t$.
 We call $\obsmodel{i}$ the \emph{observation function}, and $\obs{i}{t}$ the \emph{observation}.
 In general, the physical environment is only partially observed (i.e., $\obs{i}{t}$ is lossy).
 As agent $i$ processes the information in each new observation, its internal state evolves over time.
-We describe this process by $\internalstate{i}{t+1} \sim \internaltransitionmodel{i}(\internalstate{i}{t},\obs{i}{t})$, where $\internaltransitionmodel{i}$ is the \emph{internal state update function}.
+We describe this process by $\internalstate{i}{t} \sim \internaltransitionmodel{i}(\internalstate{i}{t-1},\obs{i}{t})$, where $\internaltransitionmodel{i}$ is the \emph{internal state update function}.